genesiscommunitysuccess/docs/docs/04_web/10_dynamic-layout/10_foundation-layout.md

 #### [Get Layout](./docs/api/foundation-layout.foundationlayout.getlayout.md)

 Get an object describing the current layout so that it can be restored at a later date.
 This does not save any data internally to the layout.
-It is up to the client to store this state where appropriate for later recall (browser local storage, persistence layer, etc.)
+It is up to the client to store this state where appropriate for later recall (browser local storage, persistence layer, etc.).
+Use the [autosaving layout](#autosaving-layout) feature to get the layout to do this for you with local storage.

+You can store state for an instance of an item, and that will be saved inline.
+See [managing state](#managing-state).

 #### [Load Layout](./docs/api/foundation-layout.foundationlayout.loadlayout.md)

 Loads a serialised layout.
 All items that are described in the config to load must already be registered with the layout system - using either the declarative or JavaScript API.
 If there are items missing (could be due either to missing items or to a mismatch of registered names) then a `LayoutUsageError` will be thrown containing the names of the missing items.
+Alternatively, you can request placeholder items to be added.

 ## Events